 - The Aspirations Centre provide early intervention and prevention programmes, to identified students, to overcome barriers to SEMH.
 The Behaviour support and learning officers provide targeted support within a safe environment in the Aspirations Centre, to build individual action plans for each student.
 Progress is regularly reviewed, overseen and monitored by the Aspirations Centre Manager.
 Individual plans include regular contact with parents. - Medication can be administered by Pastoral Managers, Pastoral Guidance Officers and named staff after consultation with parents/guardians. - All medication is kept under lock and key in the school offices.
 For the safety of all the community, students are not allowed to carry medicines in school.
-The locked drawer is clearly labelled and designated staff have access to the key. - Medication is clearly labelled to identify the student it belongs to.
-Names are checked carefully and instructions read before a record of any administration is noted. - Instructions for administration are kept with the medication/Health Care Plan. - All medication is checked regularly for expiry dates, and parents/guardians contacted to replace if necessary. - Staff are briefed by Pastoral Managers or Pastoral Guidance Officers regularly about students with medical needs. - In the event of a medical emergency, the member of staff is instructed to make an initial assessment, contact a first aider, the first aider will make the decision regarding treatment on the spot, or whether to call for an ambulance. - The school does not have any health or therapist in residence.
+The locked drawer is clearly labelled and designated staff have access to the key. - Instructions for administration are kept with the medication/Health Care Plan. - Staff are briefed by Pastoral Managers or Pastoral Guidance Officers regularly about students with medical needs. - In the event of a medical emergency, the member of staff is instructed to make an initial assessment, contact a first aider, the first aider will make the decision regarding treatment on the spot, or whether to call for an ambulance. - The school does not have any health or therapist in residence.
 Any service can make an appointment to visit a child on site, with parental permission and subject to the school safeguarding protocols.